jonnnnyw/php-phantomjs/_version_4/1-introduction.md

 {% endhighlight %}

-And if you would like to save a screen capture to local disk:
+Saving a screen capture to local disk:

 {% highlight php %}